alphagov/notifications-admin/docs/index.md

 Normal keys have the same permissions as the service:

-* when the service is in ‘Trial mode’, you can only send to members of your team and you are restricted to 50 messages per day
+* when the service is in trial mode, you can send only to members of your team and you are restricted to 50 messages per day
 * when the service is live, you can use the key to send messages to anyone

 Messages sent with a normal key show up on your dashboard and count against your text message and email allowances.